PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 Copy `libSDL2.dll.a` and `libfreetype-6.a` to `$RUST_ROOT\bin\rustlib\$CPU_ARCH-pc-windows-gnu\lib`.
 - For 32-bit Windows, download [this libSDL2.dll.a](https://github.com/tedsta/getting-started-with-piston/blob/master/windows_clibs/i686/libSDL2.dll.a?raw=true) and [this libfreetype-6.a](https://github.com/tedsta/getting-started-with-piston/blob/master/windows_clibs/i686/libfreetype-6.a?raw=true) to e.g. `C:\Rust\bin\rustlib\i686-pc-windows-gnu\lib\`.
 - For 64-bit Windows, download [that libSDL2.dll.a](https://github.com/tedsta/getting-started-with-piston/blob/master/windows_clibs/x86_64/libSDL2.dll.a?raw=true) and [that libfreetype-6.a](https://github.com/tedsta/getting-started-with-piston/blob/master/windows_clibs/x86_64/libfreetype-6.a?raw=true) to e.g. `C:\Rust\bin\rustlib\x86_64-pc-windows-gnu\lib\`.

+### Freetype on OSX
+On Yosemite, you will also need to install freetype.
+The easiest way is to use [Homebrew](http://brew.sh), as above, using `brew install freetype`.

 ## Setting Up The Project